InteliBlockchain/the-pillars-of-programming/src/introduction.md

 // TODO: knuth algorithm on how to read this book,
 // TODO: link this shit: https://pll.harvard.edu/course/cs50-introduction-computer-science for absolute beginners (they don't know what `print()` is)
+// TODO: this book it's a community products be free to contribute section